 You should read and understand this information before making a decision about an offer, as this is likely to form the terms and conditions of the contract between you and the university or college if you subsequently enrol there.
 If you do not receive the required information, or you wish to make a complaint, or if you are not clear about anything relating to your offer and the information provided, you should contact the university or college directly to ask for further advice.

 If you become a student, under your contract with the university or college, they must do all they can to provide the educational services in accordance with the contract you have with them.
 If the university or college is unable to provide these services for any reason, they should do all they can to keep the disruption to your education to a minimum, for example, by offering you a place on a suitable alternative course or providing assistance to help you find a suitable alternative place elsewhere.

 You have the right to cancel your whole application.
 If you let us know within 14 days of the date on our official welcome email to you, we will refund your application fee.

 To do this, please contact our Customer Experience Centre.
 If you cancel some, but not all, of your choices within 14 days of the date on your welcome email, we will not make any refund.
-For example, if you cancel choices to reduce your application to a single choice, we will not refund £6 of your £24 application fee.
+For example, if you cancel choices to reduce your application to a single choice, we will not refund £6 of your £24 application fee (or £5 of your £25 application fee when applying for 2020).
 However, you can cancel your application within 14 days and resubmit a new application with a single choice for the lower fee if you wish.